BizkitCake/photosorting/README.md

     ```
 5. If your folder name is different, you can pass it as an input string, i.e. type *pics*
 The path is relative only at the moment.

+## What file does it process?
+	Images:
+	.jpg
+	.jpeg
+	.dng

+	Video:
+	.mov